dp1345/AI_DD/README.md

 - Node.js and npm (for the frontend)
 - Python 3.x (for the backend)
-- (Optional) Kaggle API credentials if you wish to retrain or experiment with datasets
+- Kaggle dataset celeb-df(v1) and trained model on it

 ### Installation